mozilla/DeepSpeech/native_client/README.md

 ## Python bindings

 Included are a set of generated Python bindings.
-After following the above build instructions, these can be installed by executing the following commands (or equivalent on your system):
+After following the above build and installation instructions, these can be installed by executing the following commands (or equivalent on your system):

 ```
-PREFIX=/usr/local sudo make install
 make bindings
 sudo pip install dist/deepspeech*
 ```

-It is assumed that `$PREFIX/lib` exists in the library path, otherwise you may need to alter your environment.
 The API mirrors the C++ API and is demonstrated in [client.py](client.py).
 Refer to [deepspeech.h](deepspeech.h) for documentation.